timy/easyUTR/README.md

 }
 ```

+## Update the database

+Open "Tools" -> "Nuget Package Manager" -> "Package Manager Console" (PMC), run `Update-Database` to update your existing database to synchronise with Models in the code.

 ## Run the project

 Open [easyUTR/appsettings.json](easyUTR/appsettings.json), and **modify database connection string of `ConnectionStrings` -> `EasyUtrContext` to match the database built in your own local environment**.